-Motion and Title: Staff recommends motion to approve on preliminary reading and permission to advertise for public hearing on January 12, 2021 at 9:30 a.m.: An ordinance of the Board of County Commissioners of Palm Beach County, Florida, amending Palm Beach County Code, Chapter 2, Article VI, codifying Ordinance 2017-013, the Palm Beach County Equal Employment Ordinance; providing for amending the definition of employer; providing for repeal of laws in conflict; providing for savings clause; providing for severability; providing for inclusion in the Code of Laws and Ordinances; providing for an effective date.
+Motion and Title: Staff recommends motion to adopt: ordinance of the Board of County Commissioners of Palm Beach County, Florida, amending Palm Beach County Code, Chapter 2, Article VI, codifying Ordinance 2017-013, the Palm Beach County Equal Employment Ordinance; providing for amending the definition of employer; providing for repeal of laws in conflict; providing for savings clause; providing for severability; providing for inclusion in the Code of Laws and Ordinances; providing for an effective date.

-Summary: After several amendments, over the past two decades, the Palm Beach County Equal Employment Ordinance (Ordinance) was repealed and replaced in 2017 to bring it into substantial compliance with Federal and State Laws governing equal employment and the County's policy concerning Advisory Boards such as the Equal Employment Board.
+Summary: On December 8, 2020, the Board of County Commissioners held a preliminary reading of this Ordinance and authorized advertising for public hearing.
+After several amendments, over the past two decades, the Palm Beach County Equal Employment Ordinance (Ordinance) was repealed and replaced in 2017 to bring it into substantial compliance with Federal and State Laws governing equal employment and the County's policy concerning Advisory Boards such as the Equal Employment Board.
 Notwithstanding, the current definition of "Employer" protects employees and prospective employees, only where a person that is regularly engaged in an industry affecting commerce has 15 or more employees.
 Furthermore, the Ordinance "Employer" definition is inconsistent with Miami-Dade County, Broward County and the City of West Palm Beach's "Employer" definition, which includes any person who in the regular course of business has five or more employees.
 Amending the definition will expand the protection against discrimination afforded to job applicants and employees in Palm Beach County.
 The League of Cities has no opposition to the proposed amendment to the Ordinance on the condition that the County conduct outreach regarding the proposed amendment to the small business community.
 County staff has coordinated with the Office of Equal Business Opportunity to conduct outreach to the small business community regarding the proposed revision.
 The Equal Employment Board supports the Ordinance in its proposed form.
-Countywide (DRO)
+Countywide (DO)